-Today, our nation's air, land and water are cleaner than they were in 1970.
-This is in large part to laws like RCRA, which was passed to protect human health, land, groundwater, surface water and air from the potential hazardous of waste disposal.
-After the passage of RCRA, EPA built the hazardous and municipal solid waste programs and fostered a strong societal commitment to recycling and pollution prevention.
-As EPA continues to reshape and strengthen those programs, EPA is also focusing on the systemic approach to using and reusing materials more productively over their entire life cycles.
-By looking at a product's entire life cycle, we can find new opportunities to reduce environmental impacts, conserve resources and reduce costs.
+Today, our nation's air, land, and water are cleaner than they were in 1970.
+This is due in large part to laws like RCRA, which was passed to protect human health, land, groundwater, surface water, and air from the potential hazards of improper waste disposal.
+Following the passage of RCRA, EPA built the hazardous and municipal solid waste programs which fostered a strong societal commitment to recycling and pollution prevention.

-Learn more about what EPA is doing to address these issues: https://www.epa.gov/newsreleases/epa-administrator-wheelers-wilson-center-remarks-global-water-issues.
+Click here to learn more about what EPA is doing to address these issues.

-Find out what EPA is doing to advance the sustainable management of materials: https://www.epa.gov/smm.
+Click here to find out what EPA is doing to advance the sustainable management of materials.